imclean/svelte-multilingual-timezone-picker/README.md

 ## Multilingual Support

-The component supports multiple languages through the `timezoneData` structure and the `userLocale` prop.
-The included `timezoneData` has support for 8 languages:
+The component supports multiple languages through the timezone data structure and the `userLocale` prop.
+The component provides functions to work with data in 8 languages:

 - English (en)
 - Spanish (es)